 That’s enough for many on the left to cry foul.
 What they miss, however, is that discrimination doesn’t account for most of that difference.

-About 3 to 5 cents of the so-called gender pay gap can be explained by differences such as education, choice of occupation, and hours spent at work.
-The rest can be explained, at least in part, by unmeasured factors like forgoing higher pay for more flexible work schedules and higher benefit packages.
+All but about 5 to 7 cents of the so-called gender pay gap can be explained by differences such as education, choice of occupation, and hours spent at work.
+The remaining few cents can be explained, at least in part, by unmeasured factors like forgoing higher pay for more flexible work schedules and higher benefit packages.

 There is already clear evidence that anti-pay gap policies will not change these factors.